 Focus and Scope

-The Tulane Undergraduate Research Journal is an annual peer-reviewed and expert-reviewed publication of research articles written primarily by Tulane University undergraduates, or recent graduates, from all academic fields.
+The Tulane Undergraduate Research Journal is an annual peer-reviewed publication of research articles written primarily by Tulane University undergraduates, or recent graduates, from all academic fields.
 The Tulane Undergraduate Research Journal publishes articles of the highest caliber written by undergraduate students.
 Its goals are to add to the body of knowledge in all fields and to showcase the outstanding scholarship of undergraduates at Tulane University.
 The Journal is published electronically on the web.

 Peer Review Process